-By Marc Nahum Sr Program Manager | Microsoft Endpoint Manager - Intune
+By Marc Nahum - Sr. Program Manager | Microsoft Intune

 Any enterprise or education institution that owns iOS/iPadOS devices can take advantage of automatic enrollment to Intune, as well as the extra features and controls that Apple’s Automated Device Enrollment (ADE) - previously known as Device Enrollment Program (DEP) – provides.

-When ADE was first introduced, only Apple resellers or telecom carriers were able to add devices to Apple Business Manager or Apple School Manager.
+When ADE was first introduced, only Apple resellers and telecom carriers were able to add devices to Apple Business Manager or Apple School Manager.
 However, since the release of iOS 11, Apple supports the ability to manually add iOS and iPadOS devices yourself with the Apple Configurator 2.5 (AC2) tool.
 This means that, regardless of where the device was purchased, you can benefit from using ABM or ASM.

 During the onboarding process, the device will need to connect to the internet.
 Therefore, it’s mandatory to have a Wi-Fi profile, which will allow it to automatically connect.
 The profile can be as complex as is required, but must not prompt the user for any action, or require a certificate to authenticate.

 In Apple Configurator go to the File menu and choose New Profile.

 Complete the Name of the profile in the mandatory General section.